rsyncOSX/RsyncUIdocs/content/post/configfiles.md

 ```
 $HOME/.rsyncosx/macserialnumber/macserialnumber/schedules.json
 ```
-If profile is utilized:
+If profile:
 ```
 $HOME/.rsyncosx/macserialnumber/profile/schedules.json
 ```

-## User configurations (as a PLIST file)
+## User configurations

-The [user configurations](/post/userconfiguration/) are stored as PLIST in:
+The [user configurations](/post/userconfiguration/) are stored as a PLIST file in:
 ```
-$HOME/.rsyncosx/macserialnumber/config.plist
+$HOME/.rsyncosx/macserialnumber/rsyncuiconfig.plist
 ```
 The user settings applies to all profiles.